arisah-ijeoma/mobile_demo/README.md

 - run `flutter run`

-To open the simulator, run `open -a simulator`
+To open the ios simulator, run `open -a simulator`

+To open the android simulator, go on [Android Studio](https://developer.android.com/studio) and open a virtual device

 To run tests, run `flutter test`